The machine learning forecaster

 This is a graph comparing these results:

-The hyperparameter tuning using bayesian optimization improves the bare KNN regressor from \(R^2=0.59\) to \(R^2=0.75\).
+The hyperparameter tuning using Bayesian optimization improves the bare KNN regressor from \(R^2=0.59\) to \(R^2=0.75\).
 The optimized number of lags is \(48\).

 Warning

-How does this works?
+How does this work?

 With this type of model what we do in EMHASS is to create new features based on the timestamps of the data retrieved from Home Assistant.
-We create new features based on the day, the hour of the day, the day of the week, the month of the year, among others.
+We create new features based on the day, the hour of the day, the day of the week, and the month of the year, among others.

-What is interesting is that these added features are based on the timestamps, they always known in advance and useful for generating forecasts.
+What is interesting is that these added features are based on the timestamps, they are always known in advance and useful for generating forecasts.
 These are the so-called future known covariates.

-In the future we may test to expand using other possible known future covariates from Home Assistant, for example a known (forecasted) temperature, a scheduled presence sensor, etc.
+In the future, we may test to expand using other possible known future covariates from Home Assistant, for example, a known (forecasted) temperature, a scheduled presence sensor, etc.

 Going further?